okoyea/wordalator/README.md

 # Wordalator

 Do math calculations using words!
+Inspired by the calculations that can be done in the google search bar

+This gem is a pet project, and was started because of my interest in natural language processing - it is nowhere near done or perfect, and I hope to make it more robust over time.

 ## Installation